Victims of sexual abuse or sexual assault have the right to file civil lawsuits and get financial compensation.

 1. Who You Are Suing

 It all starts here.
 The most important financial factor is the defendant’s ability to pay.
 It is a sad truth that even a very strong case may not lead to meaningful compensation if the abuser has no assets or insurance.
 Our lawyers have handled great cases, gotten great verdicts, and the client ended up with nothing but a moral victory.
 Moral victories matter.
-But these case are about compensation.
+But these cases are about compensation.

 2. Severity and Impact of the Abuse